Flying Under the Influence

 Accused pilots must adhere to both federal and state law, and face harsh punishment if convicted.
 That is why it is crucial for anyone accused of FUI / FWI to seek professional advice from an experienced New Jersey DWI / DUI defense attorney skilled in defending flying under the influence cases.

 The FAA has outlined stringent laws restricting the consumption of alcohol by any crew members of commercial and private aircrafts.
-According to the rules, if the pilot or any crew member consumes alcohol within eight hours of a flight, works while under the influence of alcohol or drugs, or has a blood alcohol content (BAC) of .04 percent, he or she can be charged with FUI / FWI.
-If convicted, the pilot faces severe penalties, fines, imprisonment, revocation of his or her pilot’s license, and loss of employment.
+According to the rules, if the pilot or any crew member consumes alcohol within eight hours of a flight, works while under the influence of alcohol or drugs, or has a blood alcohol content (BAC) of .04 percent or greater, he or she can be charged with FUI / FWI.
+If convicted, the pilot faces severe penalties, fines, imprisonment, revocation of his or her pilot's license, and loss of employment.

 Pilots function under an implied consent law comparable to the regulations governing drivers of vehicles on the ground.
 Implied consent means that any pilot charged of being under the influence of alcohol or drugs is under an implied obligation to submit to a chemical test if requested so by the proper authorities.
 Any pilot who declines a chemical test can be subject to a sizeable penalty and suspension or cancellation of his or her pilot's license.